sorathank/mega-be-assignments/cli/README.md

 Register an account on [Ethplorer](https://ethplorer.io/wallet/#) and create your API Key at [Ethplorer API Panel](https://ethplorer.io/wallet/#screen=api).

-Register an account on [Etherscan APIs](https://etherscan.io/apis) and create your API Key.
+Register an account on [Etherscan APIs](https://etherscan.io/apis), Login and create your API Key at [My API Key](https://etherscan.io/myapikey).

 .